jeanhaley32/server/README.md

 This is where i'm storing a simple test service that i'm creating as I learn more about socket programming with Golang.

-Right now, Binds a listener to localhost on port 3000, logs to terminal status messages and repeats any message sent to it.
+Right now, This script binds a listener to localhost on an arbitrary port, and then logs to terminal some status messages, and echo back any messages sent to it.
 I may tack on more functionality as I continue learning.

 __